Starcounter/Docs/guides/SQL/README.md

 SELECT e.FirstName, d.Name FROM Employee e JOIN Department d ON e.DepartmentId = d.Id
 ```

 In Starcounter SQL there is a more convenient way to get the same result by instead using a path expression as in query below.
-In that way, you can from one type of object (<code>Employee</code>) reach another type of object (<code>Department</code>) by object reference.
+In that way, you can from one type of object (`Employee`) reach another type of object (`Department`) by object reference.

 ```sql
 SELECT e.FirstName, e.Department.Name FROM Employee e
 ```

 In object oriented programming the extent of a class is all object instances of that class.
 An extent of object instances corresponds to a table of rows in a relational database.
-Thus, <code>Employee</code> in the example queries above can either be regarded as the extent of the class <code>Employee</code> or as the table <code>Employee</code>.
+Thus, `Employee` in the example queries above can either be regarded as the extent of the class `Employee` or as the table `Employee`.

 ## Performance notes